na-na-hi/renget/archive/tmd2character_spike.md

     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Eᴍᴘᴛʏ | Vacant storage slot.
+1. Medium Pearl | Many would pay a decent price for this.
-2. Eᴍᴘᴛʏ | Vacant storage slot.
+2. Big Apple | 	Gives +4 to any outside-combat-action.

 **RP/QUEST STORAGE (∞ slots)**
 !!! note Inventory dedicated to extra stuff.